Academy of Resident Educators

 The Internal Medicine Recruitment Committee is a group of residents dedicated to recruiting the next group of bright, enthusiastic, and hardworking residents.
-One of the main roles of the committee is to plan pre-interview dinners with current residents for the applicants.
-Dinners occur at a few of our residents’ local favorite restaurants or at residents’ homes and offer an opportunity to hear about life as an Internal Medicine resident at Baylor College of Medicine and in Houston, Texas.
-In addition to the dinners, the committee also coordinates other aspects of interview season including helping to arrange virtual interviews, applicant handouts, meet-and-greets, and communication between residents and applicants.
+One of the main roles of the committee is to plan pre-interview dinners that give applicants the opportunity to learn about life at Baylor straight from the source.
+In addition, the committee also coordinates other aspects of interview season including helping to arrange virtual interviews, applicant handouts, meet-and-greets, and communication between residents and applicants.
 Contact Dr. Sherman if you are a resident that is interested in getting involved with the committee this interview season.

 Faculty: Stephanie Sherman

 The Internal Medicine Diversity Council focuses on building community amongst residents at BCM, particularly for those from groups historically underrepresented in medicine.
 The council members help with curriculum design, advocacy work, recruitment, and social events.
 Past programming has included a seminar series on health disparities in Houston, movie nights, panel discussions, and cultural events for community building (including attendance at Pride and celebration of Ramadan).
 For additional information, please email Dr. Achilia Morrow or firstname.lastname@example.org.